Enumeration of plane unicuspidal curves of any genus via tropical geometry: Tropical curves and tropical limits

 A vertex $V\in\Gamma^0$ is called {\it flat} if

-{\bf(2)} In the preceding notations, the image $h(\Gamma)\subset\R^2$ is a closed rational finite one-dimensional polyhedral complex without univalent and bivalent vertices.
-Each edge $e\subset h(\Gamma)$ is assigned a weight $w(e)$ which is the sum of the weights of the edges of $\Gamma$ intersecting $h^{-1}(x)$, where $x\in e$ is a generic point.
-With these weights, $h(\Gamma)$ becomes balanced, and hence a plane tropical curve which we call an {\it embedded plane tropical curve} induced by $(\Gamma,h)$ and denote by $h_*(\Gamma)$.
-The embedded plane tropical curve $h_*(\Gamma)$ is a corner locus of a tropical polynomial $N:\R^2\to\R$ with the Newton polygon $P=P(\Delta(\Gamma,h))$.
-The dual valuation function $\nu_N:P\to\R$ defines a subdivision $\Sigma$ of $P$ into convex lattice polygons, and this subdivision is completely determined by $h_*(\Gamma)$.
-The polygons of $\Sigma$ are in bijective duality with the vertices of $h_*(\Gamma)$ so that the number of sides of a polygon in $\Sigma$ equals to th valency of the dual vertex of $h_*(\Gamma)$, while the edges of $\Sigma$ are in bijective duality with the edges of $h_*(\Gamma)$ so that the lattice length of an edge of $\Sigma$ equals the weight of the dual edge of $h_*(\Gamma)$.
-Furthermore, the duality inverts the incidence relation.
+{\bf(2)} In the preceding notation, the image $h(\Gamma)\subset\R^2$ is a closed rational finite one-dimensional polyhedral complex without univalent and bivalent vertices.
+It can be converted into a plane tropical curve as follows.
+Each edge $e\subset h(\Gamma)$ is assigned a weight $w(e)$ which is the sum of the weights of the (non-contracted) edges of $\Gamma$ intersecting $h^{-1}(x)$, where $x\in e$ is a generic point.
+We define a parametrization $\widehat h:\Gamma_h\to h(\Gamma)$, which is a homeomorphism and is affine-integral on each edge $E$ of $\Gamma_h$ with $\oa_V(E)=w(e)\cdot\oa$, where $e=h(E)$, and $\oa$ is a primitive integral vector parallel to $e$.
+The balancing condition evidently holds, and we call the resulting tropical curve $h_*(\Gamma)=(\Gamma_h,\widehat h)$ an {\it embedded plane tropical curve}.

+We recall that the graph $\Gamma_h$ is a corner locus of a tropical polynomial $N:\R^2\to\R$ with the Newton polygon $\Delta=\Delta(\Gamma,h)$.
+The Legendre dual function $\nu_N:\Delta\to\R$ defines a subdivision $\Sigma$ of $\Delta$ into convex lattice polygons, and this subdivision is completely determined by $h_*(\Gamma)$.
+There is a duality reversing the incidence relation: The polygons of $\Sigma$ are in bijection with the vertices of $\Gamma_h$ so that the number of sides of a polygon in $\Sigma$ equals to the valency of the dual vertex of $\Gamma^0_h$, while the edges of $\Sigma$ are in bijection with the edges of $\Gamma_h$ so that the lattice length of an edge of $\Sigma$ equals the weight of the dual edge of $\Gamma_h$.